Commercial Digital Archival Collections and the charges for accessing them

 Subject Matter Expert, Digital Scholarship, Content and Discovery, Jisc

-Working with Jisc's Higher Education members to improve access to to their special collections in the age of data-centric arts, humanities and social science research.
+Working with Jisc's Higher Education members in support of digital scholarship and digital library strategy in the age of data-centric arts, humanities and social science research.

 I am a site admin for this website.